Guitarist, Musician, Philosopher

-Also in the early 2000’s, Chris played for many years at the iconic Chicago venue, Lonie Walker’s Underground Wonderbar with local singer/songwriter Heather Horton.
-In 2007, Chris co-produced Heather Horton’s album, Most Of All, recorded at Rax Trax Studio in Chicago.
-With Heather, Chris found himself opening for Joan Armatrading, performing at the Auto Shows in Chicago and New York City, as well as playing such clubs as 3rd & Lindsley in Nashville and The Cat Club in Los Angeles.
+Also in the early 2000's, Chris played for many years at the iconic Chicago venue, Lonie Walker's Underground Wonderbar with local singer/songwriter Heather Horton.
+In 2007, Chris co-produced Heather's album, Most Of All, recorded at Rax Trax Studio in Chicago.
+With Heather, Chris found himself opening for Joan Armatrading, performing at the Auto Shows in Chicago and New York City, as well as playing such clubs as 3rd & Lindsley in Nashville, and The Cat Club in Los Angeles.

-In 2003, Chris released a CD of Blues Rock guitar-based songs titled Soul Farmer.
+In 2003, Chris released an independent album of Blues-Rock guitar-based songs, titled Soul Farmer.
 That album had a song called The Tomahawk that was featured on the ABC show The Shark Tank during a pitch that involved a company called Caddyswag.
-Since its first broadcast date, the show has been seen across the US and in over 30 countries worldwide.
+Since its first broadcast, the episode has been seen across the US and in over 16 countries worldwide.

 In 2018, Chris began performing with Soundtracks of a Generation, first playing in their Soul Commitments/Van Morrison show.
 This relationship has developed as Chris and former radio DJ, Doug James, have partnered with Chris now running the STOAG office as Office Manager, as well as being a performer/musical director on several tribute shows including: Aretha Franklin, Joe Cocker, The Last Waltz, Desert Rock, Lake Street Dive, and more.
 Soundtracks has put on shows in many theaters in the Chicago area and continues to branch out into the Midwest.

 Most recently, Chris has joined Mannheim Steamroller in 2021, and tours with their Red Band playing classical guitar, electric bass, and lute.
-He is also performing beginning in 2022 with the Buddy Rich Big Band Machine.
+He is performing beginning in 2022 with the Buddy Rich Big Band Machine.
 Chris leads his own Wedding and Corporate Band called The Forte Band, as well he performs as a freelance guitarist all over the Chicago area, and the country.